Sample Windows Release¶

 bosh -d sample-windows-deployment deploy manifest.yml

-For information about deployment basics, see the Deploy Workflow documenation.
+For information about deployment basics, see the Deploy Workflow documentation.

 Here is a sample manifest.
 For information on manifest basics, see the Deployment Manifest documentation.